AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The product supports only **one user per local data file**; concurrent multi-user access is not expected.
+3. The product supports only **one user per local data file**; concurrent multi-user access is not expected.
-5. All data is stored locally in a **human-readable text file** (e.g., JSON), allowing advanced users to edit it manually.
+4. All data is stored locally in a **human-readable text file** (e.g., JSON), allowing advanced users to edit it manually.
-6. No installer is required — the program can be run directly from a single **JAR file**.
+5. No installer is required — the program can be run directly from a single **JAR file**.
-7. The system operates fully offline and has **no dependency on internet connectivity** or remote servers.
+6. The system operates fully offline and has **no dependency on internet connectivity** or remote servers.
-8. Platform independence is required; the software must avoid OS-specific libraries so it runs consistently across Windows, macOS, and Linux.
+7. Platform independence is required; the software must avoid OS-specific libraries so it runs consistently across Windows, macOS, and Linux.
-9. Deliverables must be lightweight: the JAR file ≤ **100 MB** and each PDF document ≤ **15 MB** to ensure easy portability and exam usability.
+8. Deliverables must be lightweight: the JAR file ≤ **100 MB** and each PDF document ≤ **15 MB** to ensure easy portability and exam usability.
-10. Startup time should not exceed **2 seconds** on a modern laptop (e.g., Intel i5/Apple M1 with 8 GB RAM).
+9. Startup time should not exceed **2 seconds** on a modern laptop (e.g., Intel i5/Apple M1 with 8 GB RAM).
-11. User commands must execute within **1 second** under typical usage conditions (≤ 1000 students).
+10. User commands must execute within **1 second** under typical usage conditions (≤ 1000 students).
-12. In the event of a failed storage write, the application must **roll back changes** to prevent data corruption.
+11. In the event of a failed storage write, the application must **roll back changes** to prevent data corruption.
-13. Data integrity must be preserved across restarts; students and assignments saved before exit should remain consistent on relaunch.
+12. Data integrity must be preserved across restarts; students and assignments saved before exit should remain consistent on relaunch.
-14. On invalid inputs or corrupted files, the program is expected to **fail gracefully** with clear, informative error messages (e.g., “Invalid command format! add: n/NAME p/PHONE l/LEVEL \[c/CLASS]...”), without crashing.
+13. On invalid inputs or corrupted files, the program is expected to **fail gracefully** with clear, informative error messages (e.g., “Invalid command format! add: n/NAME p/PHONE l/LEVEL \[c/CLASS]...”), without crashing.
-15. The user interface must remain usable on screens with at least **1024×768 resolution**, without scrolling needed for core features.
+14. The user interface must remain usable on screens with at least **1024×768 resolution**, without scrolling needed for core features.
-16. Deliverables should exclude unnecessary third-party libraries or oversized media assets, ensuring files are not bloated.
+15. Deliverables should exclude unnecessary third-party libraries or oversized media assets, ensuring files are not bloated.

 *{More to be added}*